mhcottonclothbd/MHCloth-web/.trae/rules/project_rules.md

 🛠 Backend:

-- Supabase for fetching and storing product and contact data
+- Mock data system for development (ready for backend integration)
 - Admin dashboard access to update products (optional)

 Responsive, scalable, production-ready layout, with no duplicate code.